-The last two posts on leading strategically in a puzzling business world have helped us understand the role of leadership in setting the direction of the organization in light of all the varying dynamic business world as well as highlighting the practical ways of uniting employees’ commitments by designing a well-crafted leadership development strategy.
+The last two posts on leading strategically in a puzzling business world have helped us understand the role of leadership in setting the direction of the organization in light of the varying factors in the business world.
+We highlighted the practical ways of uniting employee commitment by designing a well-crafted leadership development strategy.

-In this concluding post on this series, our aim is to point our attention to possible complications and barriers that may ensue when the leadership moves from strategic intent to operational action by commencing implementation of its strategic vision and leadership development plans.
+In this concluding post of the series, our aim is to point your attention to possible complications and barriers that may ensue when the leadership moves from strategic intent to operational action.

-Below are some challenges that may be posed when implementing a strategic vision as well as some possible solutions.
+Below are some challenges you are likely to face when implementing a strategic vision

-- In the implementation of a strategic, it is always advisable to provide support for all employees.
+- In the implementation of a strategy, it is advisable to provide support for all employees.
 This helps them gradually and systematically migrate from their current ways of doing things to the new way of doing things.

 - A great way to help entire organizations implement a strategy is by enabling open communication within the organization.
-So as to get enough feedbacks early on during the implementation and to iterate the implementation process accordingly.
+So as to get good early feedback during the implementation and to iterate the implementation process accordingly.

 - Your organization should embrace a tolerance towards failure and should incorporate holistic organizational learning.